pitsomashilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 10-no_more_js deletes all the regular files with a .js extension that are in the current directory and all its subdirectories but does not delete .js directories

 Script 11-directories counts the number of directories and sub-directories in the current directory excluding thr current and parent directories but including hidden directories

+Script 12-newest_files displays the 10 newest files in the current directory